 - A. The proposed activity is not a project under CEQA Guidelines, Sections 1928 and 501.

-B. Ministerial Project involving only the use of fixed standards or objective measurements without personal judgment.
+- B. Ministerial Project involving only the use of fixed standards or objective measurements without personal judgment.

 - C. X Statutory Exemption other than a Ministerial Project.
 Specify type: Section 1708, Projects which are disapproved.

 - D. Categorical Exemption

 - 1. Existing Facility

+- 2. Replacement or Reconstruction

-- 3. New Construction of Small
+- ----- 3.
+New Construction of Small Structure

-- Structure

-- 4. Minor Alterations to Land 5.
-Alterations in Land Use
+- 4. Minor Alterations to Land

-- Limitations
+- 5. Alterations in Land Use Limitations

 - 6. Information Collection

-- 7. Actions by Regulatory Agencies for Protection of the Environment
+- .
+8. Actions by Regulatory Agencies for Protection of Nat.

-- for Protection of Nat.
 Resources

 - 9. Inspection

 - 10. Loans

 - 11. Accessory Structures

 - 12. Surplus Govt.
 Property Sales

 - 13. Acquisition of Land for Wild-Life Conservation Purposes

 - 14. Minor Additions to Schools

 - 15. Minor Land Divisions

 - 16. Transfer of Ownership of Land to Create Parks

 - 17. Open Space Contracts or Easements

-- 18. Designation of Wilderness Areas
+- ----- 18.
+Designation of Wilderness Areas

-- 19. Annexation of Existing Facilities Lots for Exempt Facilities

-- E. Lead Agency Other Than County.
+E. Lead Agency Other Than County:

-lack Nelson, Project Planner
+ack Nelson, Project Planner

 - 20. Changes in Organization of Local Agencies - 21.
 Enforcement Actions by Regulatory Agencies - 22.
 Educational Programs - 23.
 Normal Operations of Facilities for Public Gatherings - 24.
 Regulation of Working Conditions - 25.
 Transfers of Ownership of Interests in Land to Preserve Open Space - 26.
 Acquisition of Housing for Housing Assistance Programs - 27.
 Leasing New Facilities - 28.
 Small Hydroelectric Projects at Existing Facilities - 29.
-Cogeneration Projects at Existing Facilities - 30.
-Minor Actions to Prevent, Minimize, Stabilize, Mitigate or Eliminate the Release or Threat of Release of Hazardous Waste or Hazardous Substances - Restoration/Rehabilitation - 32.
+Cogeneration Projects at Existing Facilities - 31.
+Historical Resource - Restoration/Rehabilitation - 32.
 In-Fill Development Projects